shivanesh-15/FlexiWork/README.md

 - **CSS Modules** (for styling)

 ### Backend
-- Placeholder for backend services like Node.js/Django/Firebase (if applicable).
+- Placeholder for backend services like Node.js and MongoDB.

 ### Other Tools
 - **Framer Motion** for animations